 answer from SG11 (TD364) and from SG2 (TD392) to the liaison statement from TSAG (TSAG-LS 23).

-Editor's note:
+Editor's note: Changes shown like this have been introduced by the editor to show what would be necessary to change the status of this document from (draft) Supplement to (draft) Recommendation.